 You can also transfer your DBS Points to Air Asia BIG Points, here 500 DBS Points will transfer into 1,500 BIG Points (a 3:1 ratio), though it won’t be much interest to our readers – BIG Points are worth only about $0.0034 each (0.34 cents), or about a fifth of the value of a KrisFlyer mile / Asia Mile.

-Since Air Asia BIG Points is effectively a cashback programme, this is even worse value than using your DBS Points to obtain shopping vouchers!
+Since Air Asia BIG Points is effectively a cashback programme, this is even worse value than cashing out your DBS Points for shopping vouchers!

 Points / miles transfer times into non-KrisFlyer programmes are quoted as:

 Our personal experience of transferring DBS Points into Asia Miles in 2019 was a transfer time of almost exactly one week.

 There is no auto miles conversion option with the DBS Woman’s World card.
 Each miles transfer must be requested individually and will attract the transfer fee.